-Beginning in January 2022, we redefined our five operating segments, i.e., (i) domestic fixed communications business, (ii) mobile communications business, (iii) internet business, (iv) international fixed communications business and (v) others, into four operating segments, i.e., (i) consumer business, (ii) enterprise business, (iii) international business and (iv) others.
+Our operating segments are (i) consumer business, (ii) enterprise business, (iii) international business and (iv) others.
 Operating segments are defined as components of an entity regarding which discrete financial information is available for regular evaluation of the chief operating decision maker, or decision-making group, in deciding how to allocate resources and in assessing performance.
-For comparison purposes, segment information for the years ended December 31, 2021 has been changed to conform to the segment disclosures for the year ended December 31, 2022 and 2023.
+Our measure of operating segment performance is mainly based on revenues and income before income tax.